top of page

 The historic President’s House will be preserved through a carefully balanced approach that honors its heritage while introducing thoughtful modern upgrades to ensure its continued use and enjoyment.
 A façade easement will be placed on the exterior, safeguarding its architectural character for future generations.
 The formal front lawn and gardens will be protected under a conservation easement, with similar protections for the expansive rear gardens to preserve their beauty and integrity.
 Inside, the main level will remain essentially unchanged aside from light cosmetic work, while the upper and ground levels will undergo only minimal modifications.

 Select modernization measures will discreetly enhance functionality and safety.
 Updated electrical, plumbing, and HVAC systems will improve guest comfort and protect the home’s delicate interior features from fire or deterioration.
 Original moldings, mantels, chandeliers, and the Zuber wallpaper in the dining room will be preserved in their entirety.
-To meet fire safety requirements, the existing carriage house and cottage will be relocated to the rear of the property and restored.
+The rehabilitation of the historic house and outbuildings will be consistent with the Secretary of the Interior’s Standards Treatment of Historic Properties.

 Community and Cultural Integration

 The property will serve not only as a preserved landmark but also as a vibrant cultural venue.
 A curated program of music, art, and performance will be scheduled throughout the year, open to the public and featuring collaborations with the University of Georgia, including student performances.
 Works by local artists will be showcased across the property, fostering a strong connection with the community.
-The relocated kitchen/carriage house is envisioned as a living museum, telling the 170-year history of the home and the individuals who shaped the state and nation.
+The cottage and carriage house will remain in the same location and is envisioned as a living museum, telling the 170-year history of the home and the individuals who shaped the state and nation.
 The on-site restaurant will also welcome the public on a space-available basis, offering another avenue for community engagement.

 Harmonizing History and New Development

 The project’s design will seamlessly integrate the historic home with a new, complementary hotel development.
-A U-shaped, 108-room structure will be constructed at the rear of the property, designed to mirror the shape and height of the President’s House to ensure visual harmony.
+A new U-shaped, 68-room structure will be constructed at the rear of the property, carefully scaled to mirror the form and height of the President’s House, which will itself be adaptively reused to accommodate an additional four guest rooms.
 This adaptive reuse approach will create an urban oasis in the heart of downtown Athens—one that preserves the site’s distinctive architecture, honors its history, and reintroduces it as a dynamic cultural and hospitality destination for generations to come.

 Project Benefits